aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry_archiving/iot_analytics1/_index.md

     - _I need to reprocess data sets I've already ingested and processed with new or updated transformations_
 - Analyze
     - _I need to easily perform analysis on sensor data without setting up a BI tool or a DataLake_
-    - _I need to make transformed sensor data readily available for analysis in a BI tool or to an AI/ML notebook_
+    - _I need to make transformed sensor data readily available for analysis in a Business Intelligenc (BI) tool or to an AI/ML notebook_

 ## Reference Architecture

 - _Devices_ are the IoT things transmitting telemetry
 - _AWS IoT Core_ is the MQTT message broker processing messages on behalf of the clients and uses a Rule Action to put messages onto a Channel.
-- _SCADA Historian_ is an on premises data storage of device data.
+- _SCADA Historian_ is an on-premises data storage of device data.
 - _Amazon Kinesis_ is a streaming target for historian data migration.
 - _Amazon Lambda_ runs a serverless function to process stream data from Kinesis and batch put it onto a Channel.
 - _AWS IoT Analytics_ comprises of